-Smaller reflectors, on the other hand, create hard light.
-This means more noticeable shadows and less transition between the light and dark areas of the image.
+Smaller reflectors create hard light.
+This means more noticeable shadows.
+And less transition between the light and dark areas of the image.

-The reflector also needs to be a bit larger than the subject.
-A 45-inch reflector will work for one or two people, but not large groups.
+The photography light reflector also needs to be a bit larger than the subject.
+A 45-inch light reflector will work for one or two people, but not large groups.

 Larger light reflectors are more common because of the soft light.
-Remember though, the larger a reflector is, the harder it is to hold it without asking for help.
+Remember though, the larger the light reflector is, the harder it is to hold it without asking for help.

-A 40-45 inch reflector is a great size, while anything over 50 inches gets hard to manage without recruiting some extra hands.
+A 40-45 inch reflector is a great size.
+Anything over 50 inches gets hard to manage without recruiting some extra hands.

 You can use smaller reflectors for smaller subjects and to create that harder light.

-So what are the other two colours?
-They aren’t actually “reflectors,” technically.
+So what are the other two reflector colours?
+They aren’t actually “reflectors” if you get technical.

-The black side of the reflector will block light, a tool that’s helpful for creating your own shade.
+The black side of the photography light reflector will block light.
+This can help you create your own shade.

 A semi-transparent white is a diffuser.
-This is used between the light and the subject to soften the light, not reflect it.
-Five-in-one reflectors are still relatively affordable.
-I spent less than $30 on my first five-in-one, and it was still a rather large 42-inch size.
+Place this between the light and the subject to soften the light, not reflect it.

 Indoors, reflectors work well with window light and alongside flashes and strobes.

-The direction the light is coming from will determine where you can place the reflector, since it has to actually bounce back the light.
+The direction of the light will tell you where to place the photography reflector.
+It has to actually bounce back the light.
 So first things first, note where the light is coming from.

-You’ll get the brightest reflected light directly across from the light source.
-You can use the reflector at an angle to that original light source as well.
+You’ll get the brightest reflected light straight across from the light source.
+You can use the light reflector at an angle to that original light source as well.